A-Z of Important Facts

 Bikes & Scooters

 A bicycle parking rack is available at school for students to safely park their bikes and scooters.
 When entering or leaving the school, we expect riders to be safe and walk their bikes and scooters.
 The wearing of helmets is the best option.
 We ask that underage school children observe these safety procedures as well.
+The safe riding of bikes and scooters on the grounds outside of school times is welcome during daylight hours.
+The riding of E-Bikes and Scooters is not welcome on the school property.

 Book Club